cristeab/nist/README.md

-Statistical Tests Suite
+NIST Statistical Tests Suite
 ================

-NIST statistical tests implemented in C++ with MATLAB interface.
+The statistical tests are implemented in C++ with MATLAB interface.
 For further details see http://sites.google.com/site/cristeab/home/nist-2

 Compilation instructions: